rcs333/VAPiD/README.md

-# ClinSeq
+# ClinVirusSeq
-Automatic Annotation and deposition of UW Virology clinical sequencing data This repository contains scripts for analysis of assembled fasta files of known human viruses.
-This program annotates these viruses and then packages them up for NCBI deposition.
-All you need to get going on this is a computer and some fasta files of human viruses.
-Feed this program the viruses and .sqn files that you can just email to NCBI will be generated!
+ClinVirusSeq is a ultra-lightweight script for quickly annotating and preparing sequences of well characterized human viruses for sending to NCBI Genbank.
+All you need to get started is a working installation of BioPython, some fasta files of human viruses and an NCBI generated author list.
-I can be contacted at uwvirongs@gmail.com for bug reports or feature requests - you can also make them here on github if you like.

-The only information you need to supply is a fasta with as many viruses as you'd like to annotate in it as well as an optional metadata sheet and a .sbt file for author lists in the .sqn and .gbf files that NCBI likes.
+Currently tested and working on Windows 10 (although installing BioPython can be a bear), Ubuntu 10.4, and Mac OS X.

+Viruses that ClinVirusSeq has been tested with:
+Nipah, Sendai, Measles, Mumps, Parainfluenzas, Ebola, Rotavirus, Coronaviruses, West Nile Virus, HTLV, HIV, Influenza, Hepatitis, Norovirus, Enterovirus, JC, BK.

 # Installation
 Installation differs greatly for Unix systems and for Windows